Capture • Dataset • Evaluation

 Browser-based teleoperation sessions showing remote task execution through the AXIS collection interface.

-The AXIS Franka Dataset.
+The AXIS Franka Dataset

 AXIS is a tabletop manipulation dataset built around a Franka Research 3 robot with a parallel-jaw gripper.
 Each task includes a language instruction, a parameterized simulation scene, task assets, and a structured success checker.
 Each trajectory provides synchronized robot states, object states, robot actions, task metadata, success labels, and multi-view RGB-D observations.